Zokrates/ZoKrates/zokrates_book/src/reference/cli.md

 These keys are derived from a source of randomness, commonly referred to as "toxic waste".
 Anyone having access to the source of randomness can produce fake proofs that will be accepted by a verifier following the protocol.

 The [proving scheme](proving_schemes.md) and curve can be chosen with the `proving-scheme` and `curve` flags.
+The backend can be chosen with the `backend` flag.

 ## `export-verifier`